 In a moment it was past.
 In 20 seconds we’d rounded a curve and the light from it was gone.
 There was no going back.
 We rushed down the slope and out of the Grapevine onto Highway 5 where a bitter storm wind drove clouds of tumbleweed into our headlights.

 In a few hours, we stopped for the night.
 For us there was room at the inn — reserved at the Harris Ranch inn; a oasis sporting an Olympic sized swimming pool and overpriced steaks in the midst of the valley’s orchards and deserts.
 As distant in comfort from the creche in the mountains as, perhaps, 2000 years.

 The next day we reached Sacramento and the first of our sets of in-laws.
 Then the holidays (Since this is how America has decided to name this time of the year.) began with a vengeance.

 Absurd objects were exchanged.
-Assurances of affection were delivered.
+Eternal assurances of love and affection were delivered.
 Children received, as usual, far too many things to appreciate any one thing.
 Much loved faces were seen and small pageants were performed.

 The eating began and went on with no quarter; lavish meals that left one yearning for the simplicity of a salad bar.

-In the background, bowl games with no purpose were played, a single mad cow obsessed only the media and the stock market.
+In the background, bowl games with no purpose were played.
 People went to three hour movies celebrating pagan fantasies, and paid drive-by holiday greetings in the last busy days.
-Photographs and video tapes were made to be looked at...when?
+Photographs and video tapes were made to be looked at … when?